Emily Davis, MS, LAC, LPC (Therapist) | Counseling | Therapy

 • Sex Therapy

-Born and raised in Pennsylvania, Emily currently lives in Philadelphia and enjoys any opportunity to go dancing, host poker night and always orders a croissant with her coffee.
+Born and raised in Pennsylvania, Emily currently lives in Philadelphia and enjoys any opportunity to go dancing, host a poker night, and always orders a croissant with her coffee.

 Read more about Emily’s therapeutic approach:

 The foundation of psychodynamic therapy is self-exploration and reflection.
-Emily uses a free-flowing format to her sessions that allows new topics to be explored in the hopes of bringing awareness to the fears, beliefs, values and experiences that shape us.
-In session, clients will be prompted to look into their past in order to understand how it affects the present in order to be intentional about shaping the future.
+Emily uses a free-flowing format in her sessions that allows new topics to be explored in the hopes of bringing awareness to the fears, beliefs, values, and experiences that shape us.
+In session, clients will be prompted to look into their past in order to understand how it affects the present, in order to be intentional about shaping the future.
 With that awareness comes the ability to understand ourselves better and incite desired change in aspects of our lives and ourselves.
-Emily believes that through a strong therapeutic relationship, she and her clients are able to examine patterns of thoughts, feelings and behaviors that present challenges or positive opportunities.
+Emily believes that through a strong therapeutic relationship, she and her clients are able to examine patterns of thoughts, feelings, and behaviors that present challenges or positive opportunities.

-A person-centered approach highlight’s each individual’s unique qualities and their potential for fulfillment.
+A person-centered approach highlights each individual’s unique qualities and their potential for fulfillment.
 Instead of presenting the ‘right’ way to do things, she welcomes her clients to use their own intuition and personal strengths to figure out what works best for them.
 You are the master of your universe!
-Emily aims to be an empathetic, supportive and encouraging presence for client’s to use as a resource for growth.
+Emily aims to be an empathetic, supportive, and encouraging presence for clients to use as a resource for growth.
 She recognizes that everyone is different and has their own version of a ‘happy life’.
-Her goal is to help clients figure out what that looks like for them, and provides a therapeutic space to strive for it.
+Her goal is to help clients figure out what that looks like for them and provide a therapeutic space to strive for it.
 She wants to help you get to know yourself and empower you to make choices that will reflect your wants, needs and values, now and in the future.

 Cognitive-Behavioral therapy is useful to create a structured way of problem-solving through examining patterns of harmful thoughts and behaviors and actively working to change them.
-In session, you may explore your thoughts, how they influence behaviors and how you felt about it all.
-Rather than labeling emotions, thoughts or behaviors as ‘wrong’, CBT allows us to recognize patterns we’d like to change and address them head on.
-Emily uses honesty, empathy and creativity to guide clients through different ways of understanding their experiences, thoughts and behaviors and offers the opportunity to find positive coping strategies.
+In session, you may explore your thoughts, how they influence behaviors, and how you feel about it all.
+Rather than labeling emotions, thoughts, or behaviors as ‘wrong’, CBT allows us to recognize patterns we’d like to change and address them head-on.
+Emily uses honesty, empathy, and creativity to guide clients in exploring different ways of understanding their experiences, thoughts, and behaviors, and to help them find positive coping strategies.
 CBT has a strong foundation in challenging one’s own beliefs in order to make room for a more expansive and accepting self-image and supportive behaviors.

-Acceptance and Commitment Therapy or ACT is known for encouraging individuals to process thoughts and emotions by acknowledging them, welcoming them without fear or judgment and letting them pass.
+Acceptance and Commitment Therapy (ACT) is known for encouraging individuals to process thoughts and emotions by acknowledging them, welcoming them without fear or judgment, and letting them pass.
 While CBT encourages confrontation, ACT allows us to take a step back and recognize our thoughts without being driven by them.
-Ultimately, giving us the ability to choose which thoughts to engage with, and which thoughts to let go of.
-Acceptance and Commitment Therapy places importance in our personal values and encourages us to commit to actions that uphold them.
-Life is full of complexities and in turn so are we.
-Emily believes that being able to identify, examine and observe our thoughts and emotions is an empowering experience and presents more choices for who we want to be and how we want to react.
+Ultimately, it gives us the ability to choose which thoughts to engage with and which to let go of.
+Acceptance and Commitment Therapy places importance on our personal values and encourages us to commit to actions that uphold them.
+Life is full of complexities, and in turn so are we.
+Emily believes that being able to identify, examine, and observe our thoughts and emotions is an empowering experience and presents more choices for who we want to be and how we want to react.

 Read more about Emily’s Special Interests: